guillaumebort/cagette/README.md

 ### 3. Query the cageot using Scala functions

-The `Cageot` type provide some convenient higher order query functions you can use directly:
+The `Cageot` type provides convenient higher order query functions you can use directly:

 #### findAll()